All Products

 • Real-time rendering for cloud gaming.

-The following table describes the instance types of the vgn6i family.
+The following table lists the instance types and specifications of the vgn6i family.

 Instance type